Jaysen-Ma/agent-zero-quant/prompts/default/agent.system.md

 {
     "thoughts": [
-        "The user has requested to develop a trading strategies using catboost.", "There is a template for building trading strategies available within my knowledge, which provides information on available resources for me to ...", "Steps to solution involve data preparation using arcticdb, model training, backtesting ...", "I will process step by step...",
+        "The user has requested to develop a trading strategies using catboost.", "There is a template for building trading strategies with catboost, backtrader, arcticdb available within my memory, which provides information on available resources for me to ...", "Steps to solution involve data preparation using arcticdb, model training, backtesting ...", "I will process step by step...",
         "Analysis of step..."